Rehannah/Memory-vs-Gender-Analysis-Game/README.md

 ### About:
 ```
 Name:            Rehannah Baptiste
 Title:           Memory vs. Gender Analysis Game
 Description:     This program visualises statistics on which gender has better memory (recall)
                  and allows users to play a memory game which adds to the data.
 Version 1.0:     December 5th 2020
 Current version: 1.5 (2022)

-: Open Source MIT
+License:         Open Source MIT
 ```
 <br/>